How to Edit Your Own Writing

 Round 6: Interior monologue

-- Are you constantly interrupted the flow of the narrative with a character’s thoughts?
+- Are you constantly interrupting the flow of the narrative with a character’s thoughts?
 They don’t have to comment on absolutely everything (for examples of this done badly, see the later seasons of Dexter).
 Let the reader have their own thoughts about what’s going on.

 - Can some of this interior monologue be changed to observations or actions?